 This past Friday the filmmaker Nicolas Roeg passed away at the age of 90.
 After starting out as a cinematographer and camera operator for over twenty years, Roeg finally made the leap to the director's chair with the 1970 film Performance, and for a while crafted one cinematic masterpiece after another that deconstructed the realities of each film's protagonists.
 Roeg's expressive cinematography and cubist editing brought viewers into the realities of his film's characters in ways that continue to reverberate in movies today.

-If you're new to Roeg's films it's best to start with his first film Performance, which was listed on the British Film Institute's list of the 100 greatest British films of all time.
+If you're new to Roeg's films it's best to start with his first film Performanceopens a new window, which was listed on the British Film Institute's list of the 100 greatest British films of all time.
 Released in 1970 after being delayed for over two years due to its graphic content, the film stars James Fox as a violent gangster who collects debts for his mob boss and decides to get away from the criminal underworld by hiding in the mansion of a reclusive rock star played by Mick Jagger.
 What originally began as a film more akin to the Beatles A Hard Day's Night opens a new windowturned into something much darker and more experimental.

-Believe or not Roeg would go on to create several other films worth watching including a psychosexual thriller starring Art Garfunkel as a psychiatrist called Bad Timing, an adaptation of Road Dahl's The Witches, and an examination of Marilyn Monroe and Albert Einstein titled Insignificance.
+Believe or not Roeg would go on to create several other films worth watching including a psychosexual thriller starring Art Garfunkel as a psychiatrist called Bad Timingopens a new window, an adaptation of Road Dahl's The Witchesopens a new window, and an examination of Marilyn Monroe and Albert Einstein titled Insignificanceopens a new window.
 All of these films can be found within the St. Louis Public Library's collection of movies.